openstack-archive/murano-specs/specs/kilo/murano-agent-timeouts.rst

 3) Add new method *isReady* in Agent class.

-This method will be simly call the *waitReady*.
+This method will be simply call the *waitReady*.
 Method *isReady* returns:

   * *True*, if test plan is executed on time;